AirTime

 • Range: ~5–6 m (line of sight)

-• Antenna: Tuned ferrite rod and coil (DCF77 decoder coil)
+• Antenna: Tuned ferrite rod and coil (DCF77 receiver coil)

 • Pins: 3 & 4